Revisiting Transformation Invariant Geometric Deep Learning: An Initial Representation Perspective: Experiments

 \subsection{Combinatorial Optimization}

 Geometric data combined with simple objectives and constraints form challenging combinatorial optimization problems.
-We test the effectiveness of \model in two such tasks: the travelling salesman problem and the capacitated vehicle routing problem.
+Using neural networks to solve combinarotial optimization has a long history~\cite{smith1999neural} with many important applications~\cite{bengio2020machine}.
+Therefore, we test the effectiveness of \model in two such tasks: the travelling salesman problem and the capacitated vehicle routing problem.